felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 The tasks are listed below:

 1. Write the function `get_wheels_speed(encoderValues, oldEncoderValues, delta_t)` to calculate the speed of the robot wheels based on encoder readings.
 Test your code before moving to the next step.
-2. Write the function `get_robot_speeds(wl, wr, r, d)` to calculate the linear and angular speeds of the robot based on the speed of its wheels.
+2. Write the function `get_robot_speeds(wl, wr, R, D)` to calculate the linear and angular speeds of the robot based on the speed of its wheels.
 Test your code before moving to the next step.
 3. Write the function `get_robot_pose(u, w, x, y, phi, delta_t)` to calculate the position and orientation of the robot based on its orientation and linear and angular speeds.
 4. Compare the pose calculated by your functions with the pose calculated by Webots in different moments of the simulation.